 Clay City Jr./Sr. High School is located in Clay City, the second largest town in Clay County.
 Clay County is a long, narrow county, 16 miles from east to west and 35 miles from north to south in West Central Indiana.
-According to the US Census Bureau, the population in Clay County in 2017 was 26,890.
+According to the US Census Bureau, the population in Clay County in 2019 was 26,225.
 The town of Clay City comprises approximately one-half square mile along State Road 59, twelve miles south of Interstate 70.
-A 2017 survey showed Clay City with a population of 824 (99% of the population white).
-The 389 students who attend Clay City Jr./Sr. High School come from the communities of Clay City, Bowling Green, Cory, Saline City, Center Point, and Ashboro.
+A 2018 survey showed Clay City with a population of 825 (97.8% of the population identified as white, 1.1% identified as more than one race, and 0.8% identified as Asian).
+The 385 students who attend Clay City Jr./Sr. High School come from the communities of Clay City, Bowling Green, Cory, Saline City, Center Point, and Ashboro.
 There are several students who transfer from outside the school attendance district.

 The community surrounding the town of Clay City is 100% rural and depends primarily on agriculture and manufacturing.
 Most residents commute to Terre Haute, Brazil, Bloomington, and Indianapolis for employment.
 The town of Clay City and the surrounding communities are determined to be in the low-to-moderate range of income.
-According to the US Census Bureau, the median income for households in Clay City in 2017 was \$36,750 with 14.47% below the poverty level.
+According to the US Census Bureau, the median income for households in Clay City in 2018 was \$39,063 with 13.3% below the poverty level.
 Of the population 25 and older, 88.6% have a high school diploma or more education.
 While the community is rural with a low population density, it is strategically located 27 miles southeast of Terre Haute and 45 miles west of Bloomington.
 This provides excellent opportunities for higher education and the amenities associated with the university culture.

 The downtown business district of Clay City is aging and struggles with vacancies, as do most small towns.
 There is a current community effort to preserve and restore some of the older buildings, as well as an active business association working to support the existing businesses.
 Clay City USA is a civic-minded organization working together with citizens to enhance the town of Clay City and its surroundings.
 The ROCK is a youth center and coffee shop that is housed in an old church.
 The ROCK offers after school programs for elementary kids, a computer lab, game room, tutoring for youth of all ages, a coffee shop and snack bar, and holds evening Bible study for high school and college-age students.
 There is also an excellent pre-school and a daycare/pre-school available to the community, as well as the R.E.I.N.
-Center, a volunteer library that is well used by both children and adults and also offers the G.E.D.
-Program.
-A new flower shop on Main Street joins a gift shop, Dollar General store, a convenience store, a tire shop, and skilled contractors at Iron Horse Detailing.
+Center, a volunteer library that is well used by both children and adults and also offers the HSE Program.
+Recently, "A Place Called Hope" opened in Clay City to serve homeless female veterans and their children.
+A flower shop on Main Street joins a gift shop, Dollar General store, a convenience store, a tire shop, knife shop, women's boutique, and skilled contractors at Iron Horse Detailing.
 The community has a modern grocery store/deli, as well as six diverse restaurants.
 There is a post office, a weekly newspaper, a pharmacy, a funeral home, and a state-of-the-art medical center adjacent to the high school.